GioeleBuriani/past_projects/2018-06_Cryptography_literature_review/README.md

 ## Files
 - **Cryptography - Final Document.pdf**: The final document presented to the graduation committee.
 - **Cryptography - Presentation.pptx**: The presentation slides used at the oral examination for my graduation.
+- **Cryptography - Caesar Cipher.png**: The graphical representation of the concept behind the Caesar cipher.